Fraser Anning: One Nation

-In 1998, he stood as a One Nation candidate for the lower house division of Fairfax at that year's federal election.
+In 1998, Anning stood as a One Nation candidate for the lower house division of Fairfax at that year's federal election.

 Anning was third on the One Nation senate ticket in Queensland at the 2016 federal election.
 He gained just 19 below-the-line first-preference votes under the optional preferential voting system.
 Due to its high statewide count, One Nation elected two senators in Queensland at the 2016 election – party leader Pauline Hanson and Malcolm Roberts.
 In October 2017, during the parliamentary eligibility crisis, the Court of Disputed Returns ruled Roberts was ineligible to be elected to the Senate due to his failure to renounce his British citizenship.
 The following month, on 10 November, Anning was declared elected in place of Roberts following a special recount.
 Prior to his elevation to the Senate, he was facing bankruptcy legal action due to money owed to the Bendigo and Adelaide Bank.
 This could have made him ineligible to sit in parliament, but the case was withdrawn.

 Upon his swearing in to the Senate on 13 November 2017, Anning was vouched for (a parliamentary custom indicating that the new member is who he claims to be) by two crossbenchers from other parties: Cory Bernardi (Australian Conservatives) and David Leyonhjelm (Liberal Democrats).
 Later on the same day, One Nation leader Pauline Hanson issued a media release saying that Anning had "abandoned" the party to sit as an independent "until something else comes along".
 Anning responded that "she [Hanson] made my position pretty much untenable with her conditions."
 On 16 November, it was reported that neither Anning nor Hanson had formally made their intentions clear to the Senate chamber regarding his party status, and he therefore remained a One Nation senator in the eyes of the Senate.
 It was also unclear whether Hanson intended to expel Anning solely from the parliamentary group or the wider organisational party as well.
 On 15 January 2018, Anning advised the Senate President that he would henceforth sit as an independent, and a month later he formed a voting bloc with Bernardi and Leyonhjelm.
 On 4 June 2018 Anning joined Katter's Australian Party, becoming the party's first senator.